Treatment Instructions for Asthma and Bronchitis in Cats

 Feline asthma and bronchitis cause narrowing and swelling of the airways in the lungs.
 Most cats with asthma will experience coughing, difficulty breathing, open-mouth panting, and other signs of respiratory distress.
 If left untreated, death may occur in severe cases.

-Why is inhaled medication better for my cat than oral medications?
+Why is inhaled medication better for my cat than oral medication?

 Long-term oral corticosteroid use in cats often produces harmful side effects, including diabetes mellitus.
 An inhaled steroid appears to be more effective than an oral one for the symptoms of feline asthma and bronchitis, and inhaled steroids are associated with fewer side effects than oral steroids.